Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Intelligent, hardworking, loyal, silly

-The Bernedoodle, like many Poodle mixes, comes in a variety of sizes based on its Poodle parent.
-They can range from 12–29 inches in height and 10–90 pounds in weight.
+The Bernedoodle, like many Poodle mixes, comes in various sizes based on the Poodle parent.
+They can be 12–29 inches tall and weigh 10–90 pounds.
 They typically take on the good qualities of both parent breeds, often turning out to be loyal dogs that enjoy having a job to do.
-They tend to be a little bit goofy but are often good with children, strangers, and other pets if they have been properly socialized.
-They can be quite stubborn, though, so be prepared for a challenge.

 12. Sheepadoodle (Old English Sheepdog x Poodle)